psych10/psych10.github.io/prospectus/index.md

 *Sections*: Sections will be focused on work related to the final project.
 You must attend your weekly section meeting, or arrange in advance with your TA for a makeup activity.

 *Final project*: Each student will participate in a group project with 3-4 other students.
 The project must test a set of specific hypotheses using a real world dataset.
 The group must decide what hypotheses to test, and discuss the idea with their TA in section to get approval for the idea.
 They must then do a literature review to find out what has been done on the question before, perform the analyses, and write a report on the results as well as provide the R code used to perform the entire analysis.
 These reports will be peer-reviewed.
 All groups will be given the opportunity to make a short presentation of their results at the finals week party.
-There will be several milestons for the final project, which are included under the Final Project module on Canvas; each of these must be submitted by the deadline to avoid loss of credit.
+There will be several milestones for the final project, which are included under the Final Project module on Canvas; each of these must be submitted by the deadline to avoid loss of credit.

 There is no midterm or final examination for this class.